This is a page for the cyborg intelligence known as Deathlok. Much like the Venom page, for it's specific hosts see their individual pages.

 Wolverine and The X-Men

 Deathlok lectures a class on the future at Wolverine's school.
 He initially states that almost half of the class will die before adulthood and tells Idie she has almost an equal chance of leading the X-Men and being killed by the Hellfire Club in the next six weeks.
 Deathlok also states that Quentin Quire is likely to burn the school down.
 When Deathlok turns to Genesis he ends the lesson abruptly.
 Genesis stops him outside of class begging to know what his future holds.
 Deathlok flashes to a future where Genesis has become Apocalypse and has killed many of the X-Men.
-He comes to and tells Genesis that he is at this school to learn what his future holds.
+He returns to full consciousness and tells Genesis that he is at this school to learn what his future holds.
 Deathlok then speaks with Wolverine regarding whether or not to tell Genesis of his true origin.
 Wolverine thinks it's best not to and Deathlok hopes he is right.

 Powers and Weapons